alex431/Facebook-Stock-Analysis/README.md

 For the Code Louisville data analysis final project, I wanted to extend my work from the last cohort.This desire drove me to investigate Facebook.

-In my data breaches analysis, I found that Facebook had experienced the most reported data breaches based on my dataset.
+In my data breaches analysis, I found that Facebook had experienced the most reported data breaches.
 In order to pursue this investigation into Facebook, I located and downloaded an dataset of their stock history found on Kaggle.
 I wanted to see if there were any effects from an financial perspective.
 </br>

 <details>